 This page has a collection of publications, reports, and practical guidance on the involvement of people with direct experience of mental distress and/or mental health service use (sometimes called “experts by experience”) in the design, development and delivery of services, and in policy and research settings.
 This is usually called “service user involvement” or “co-production”.

-You can also find more detailed information about NSUN’s co-production framework, the 4Pi National Involvement Standards here.
+You can also find more detailed information about NSUN’s co-production framework, the 4Pi National Involvement Standards, here.

 Starting your own service user involvement group

 There are ways that you might want to get involved and have influence in how mental health services are planned and delivered.
 Having the support of your peers is an effective way to organise collective action.
 You can find out about some of the practical steps and considerations in setting up a group and planning your work here.

 Information for people involved in Patient & Public Involvement: impacts of payment

 The Patient and Public Involvement Programme (PPIP) provides NICE (the National Institute for Health and Care Excellence) with advice on involving patients, carers and members of the public in service design or delivery.
 Find out more about the Patient and Public Involvement Programme here.